 I’m always happy to talk about color, and this past year has taken me on a few colorful adventures.
 Since I always travel with my camera, I make a point to record things that inspire me.

-I spent seven months last year in Northeast Ohio and enjoyed greens I haven’t seen since my many years of living in California.
+Recently, I spent seven months in Northeast Ohio and enjoyed greens I haven’t seen since my many years of living in California.
 With the West’s dusty, drought-tolerant greens or its deep forest shades, I had forgotten the lively array of colors the warmer Ohio seasons bring.

 With spring’s perky, acid-toned bright greens and the soft pale colors of the first leaves to the luscious and full greens during the summer.
 Each variety brings its own special formula into the picture.
 And, speaking of formulas, let’s learn about mixing greens in acrylic.